mrmrs/writing/_posts/2013-09-12-essential-vim-plugins.md

 ---

 As a front-end developer I've found these plugins to be quite wonderful for editing HTML, CSS, and Javascript.
-While I'm comfortable running stock vim, and I would encourage you to learn to be as well, I prefer to have these plugins installed as a part of my setup.
+While I'm comfortable running stock vim, I prefer to have these plugins installed as a part of my setup.

 I do not have a strong preference between pathogen and vundle for package management.
 I have used both - but am currently using